Name, Office, and Organizational Structure

 5.1 Powers: The affairs of the Association shall be managed by the Board of Directors, which shall have and may exercise all the powers of the Association, except those powers reserved to the Members provided herein or in the Bylaws.

-Terms, Election Procedures and Vacancies
+Terms, Election and Nomination Procedures

 6.1 Terms of Office